nowei/advent-of-code/2022/README.md

 day 09 - Following a moving point, basically just checked diffs and clamped; extend it and iterate over changes.

 day 10 - Really weird instructions, doing math on some instruction cycles then checking if the current position is close enough to the register value.

+day 11 - Simulating monkeys passing things around based on some mult/add ops and mod testing; the second part needed to do some modular arithmetic.